arniebradfo/bradford-digial/README.md

 ## TODO
 - get to reasonable parity
+  - hide password protected pages
+  - logo
   - bio
     - social links
     - about page
+  - videos are absent after netlify build...
+  - no -
   - homepage
   - about page
   - better css - more like original
-  - hide password protected pages
-  - videos are absent after netlify build...
 - deploy
   - change domain
   - ga analytics